 Non-Surgical Management

-- Activity modification and avoidance of prolonged sitting
+- Activity modification and avoiding prolonged sitting

-- Posture correction and ergonomic adjustments at work
+- Posture correction and ergonomic adjustments

-- Oral anti-inflammatory medications where appropriate
+- Oral anti-inflammatory medications

-- Manual therapy or mobilisation in selected cases
+- Manual therapy or mobilisation

 Interventional Procedures

-- Coccygeal steroid injections to reduce local inflammation and pain
+- Coccygeal steroid injections

 Surgical Management